Outdoors and your well being

 I recommend staying covered up or in the shade during the hours of 1-3 even on cloudy days, or wearing sunblock (I go so far as to wear a hoodie) to protect yourself from the sun.
 Like anything, too much is a bad thing.
 Too much…The sun also lets your body process vitamin d.
 Vitamin D helps protects against numerous diseases, is important for proper calcium (magnesium and phosphorus) absorption.
 It may even help ward off some forms of cancer and is popularly used in effective treatments of depression.
 I’m just saying.

 Swimming and walking in the sand will represent alternative opportunities for exercise for your body.
 Frolicking in the water or fetching firewood, you’ll benefit from these extra activities keeping your heart and lungs healthy.
 I also drop and give myself random sets of push ups when certain songs come on or it dances through my mind as a whim.
+I've added a bike, kayak and skipping rope to my gear for fitness and added three minutes of full sit ups to my regular workouts. i am getting older so i need to stay on top of it.

 It can also be a fantastic opportunity for you to get close with friends and family: A camping trip can also provide bonding time.
 Sitting round a campfire and talking are great ways to intimately connect and construct healthy relationships.
 That’s not really what I’m pushing here.